milliman/EPI_Machine_Learning/README.md

 # Creon

-This project is what was used in the memo:
+This project is referenced in the memo:
 _**reference memo here**_

 ## What is this repository for?